Introduction

 Thanks ...and request for help

 I am very grateful to my colleagues in chambers, especially Robert Venables KC, Philip Simpson KC and Rory Mullen KC, for discussions on many aspects of tax.
-Stephania Moreira as research assistant resolved many puzzles.
+Yijia Liu as research assistant resolved many puzzles.
 I owe a great debt to Jane Hunt and Ruth Shaw who work committedly on this text throughout the year.

 Comments from my readers and clients continue to be of the greatest value and interest.
-I am very grateful to all who commented, and in particular to John Barnett (who commented on a variety of topics), Mark Pearce (cryptoassets), and Sam Dewes (Adoption and parental orders, and same sex families).
-In order not to be defeated by the size of this work, such help is needed more than ever.
+I am very grateful to all who commented, and in particular to John Barnett and Sam Dewes (who commented on a variety of topics), and Mark Pearce (cryptoassets).
+In order not to be defeated by the size of this work, readers' help is needed more than ever.
 If anyone would like to offer to write or revise a section - or chapter - of this book please get in touch.

 The pleasure in writing this book consists in the interest of the questions which it raises, and the success which it may have achieved in answering them.
-On the basis of what is known at 1 April 2023, it seeks to state the law for 2023/24.
+On the basis of what is known at 1 April 2024, and assuming the F(no.2) Bill 2024 is enacted in its present form, it seeks to state the law for 2024/25.

 James Kessler KC